Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Moderation Help.md

 >**Outsideban**

-* Bans a user permanently and prevents them from entering your server.
+* Bans a user permanently and prevents them from entering your server before they could.
 You can add a reason for what they did
 * **NOTE:** A user ID must be used for the command
 * **Required permissions:** Ban Members